Nikhil61097/Mental-health-RAG/README.md

 Feel free to tweak any parameter to suit your use case!

-Credits
+Credits:

-Phi-3 Mini (Microsoft)
+1. Phi-3 Mini (Microsoft)

-Sentence-Transformers
+2. Sentence-Transformers

-Transformers
+3. Transformers

-Dataset: Kaggle Mental Health FAQ for Chatbot
+4. Dataset: Kaggle Mental Health FAQ for Chatbot

 MIT License